smallpath/memory/wiki/TUTORIAL-EN.md

 Save layer:
-    Auto rename:   whether auto name for the item when save layer Save preview:   whether save preview for the item when save layer Save material:  whether save images and musics for the item when save layer.If yes,script can create images and musics even the source has been removed.
+    Auto rename:   whether auto name for the item when save layer Save preview:   whether save preview for the item when save layer Save material:  whether save images and musics for the item when save layer.
+                    If yes,script can create images and musics even if the source has been removed.

 Create layer:
     Pre-compose:   Whether pre-compose layers which is created Only property:  Whether only create new property groups on selected layer rather than create new layers
     Empty property:  If Only property is checked,decide whether clean property group before Only property
-    Shift keyframe:  If Only property is checked,decide whether keyframes that is created should offset related to the inPoint of layer or not
+    Offset keyframe:  If Only property is checked,decide whether keyframes created should offset related to the inPoint of layer
 ```

 ## Reload previews of group